dalamgir/angular-next-starter-kit/README.md

 * Webpack bundling system with multiple loaders (sass, html, typescript)
 * Gulp integration (currently only one task to provide auto documentation)
 * Karma integration with Mocha, Chai, multiple browser launchers (Chrome, PhantomJS) and code coverage
-* SocketIO client
+* Interfaces and APIs to create testable and reusable components
 * Various kinds of service interface
   * Http Service
   * Socket Service using Socket IO
   * SOAP Service using soap client
   * Buffer Service using ProtobufJS
-* Useful interfaces to create components and services

 # Framework